 “Age can affect the general health of your eye, your ability to recover swiftly and easily from surgery, as well as the stability of your prescription needs,” says LASIK surgeon Dr. Martin Balish.
 “Younger patients (early twenties and lower) often continue to experience changes in their vision – at which point LASIK is not a long-term solution.
 Older patients (60 years and above) are more likely to have conditions such as cataracts, which means there may be alternative treatment options that will improve vision better than LASIK.”

 General rule of thumb?
 LASIK candidates must be at least 18 years of age, and patients beyond the age of 60 should be checked for additional vision concerns (like cataracts) before considering themselves a strong candidate for LASIK.

 2. Prescription Severity & Stability

-“The benefits of LASIK are most significant for patients who rely on glasses or contacts for daily life – as the change in vision will not be as significant for patients who can get by without glasses and contacts,” says Dr. Marty Balish.
+“The benefits of LASIK are most significant for patients who rely on glasses or contacts for daily life – as the change in vision will not be as significant for patients who can get by without glasses and contacts,” says Dr. Martin Balish.
 “Additionally, it’s important that your prescription has been stable for at least 1-2 years.
 If your vision is undergoing change when you have LASIK, success can be short-lived and you may experience the need to resort back to prescription glasses or contact lenses.”